juergenweb/FrontendComments/README.md

 This type of output is necessary if you want to override some global settings before you output the markup.

-This can be the case if you want to use a comment field in different templates with different settings
+This can be the case if you want to use a comment field in different templates with different settings.

 ```php